KeterWen/22FALL_ECE143_GROUP13/README.md

 _Bar chart of go out with friends vs. workday alcohol_

 # Modeling and Feature Importance

-To get this section to work, implement the modules located in the Import Modules section of this readme.
-Please run the main
-### ECE143_visualization.ipynb
-file to run all code

 ## Determining the Model

 - Use lazy classifier to determine most accurate model for predicting data out of set of 29 models